Geometric Intersections & Overlays in Python: Precision Spatial Pipelines

 Executing polygon-on-polygon or line-on-polygon intersections requires strict adherence to topological rules to prevent sliver polygons and orphaned attributes.
 Real-world datasets frequently contain self-intersections, ring orientation errors, or degenerate geometries that crash naive overlay routines.
 Analysts frequently combine overlay logic with distance-based constraints to isolate relevant spatial relationships.
 Integrating Proximity & Buffer Analysis ensures that intersecting geometries are filtered by spatial tolerance before expensive attribute joins are applied, maintaining data integrity across cadastral and environmental layers.

-Modern Shapely 2.0 provides vectorized validation routines that replace slow iterative loops.
+Modern Shapely 2.0 provides vectorized validation routines.
 Always run make_valid() and drop null geometries prior to overlay execution.

 # 3. Vectorized topology validation